My Library Account Login

 Departmental Non-Library Material Requests

 Departmental non-library materials must be non-consumable items for the use of more than one student and intended to be housed in a classroom or an office.
-These items may be books, print subscriptions (journals, periodicals, magazines or newspapers) or other media.
-Firm orders only please.
-Requests for preview textbooks or ‘on approval’ materials must be handled by individual departments.
-Once received, materials are not returnable.
-Please ensure all order information provided is accurate.
+These items can be books, print subscriptions, or other media.
+Requests for preview of textbooks or ‘on approval’ materials must be handled by individual departments.

 - Publisher or distributor’s website